joshbegley/nyt-latest/README.md

 `In Ukraine, President Vladimir V. Putin’s invasion has met setback after setback.
 But its effect at home has been very different.`\
 https://nytimes.com/2023/02/19/world/europe/ukraine-war-russia-putin.html?searchResultPosition=6

-**A Deadly Chemical Was Released in the Ohio Train Derailment.
-It Should Be Banned.**\
+**This Deadly Chemical Should Be Banned**\
-`The cancer-causing chemical vinyl chloride, used to make PVC, was vented and burned to avoid an explosion.
+`The cancer-causing chemical vinyl chloride was vented and burned after the Ohio train crash to avoid an explosion.
 The United States should phase it out.`\
 https://nytimes.com/2023/02/19/opinion/train-ohio-chemical.html?searchResultPosition=7

 **America Can’t Go ‘Wobbly’ on Ukraine**\